 Gout is a type of inflammatory arthritis that usually affects one joint at a time.
 Although it commonly affects the big joint, it can also affect the knee.

-Acute inflammation occurs when high uric acid levels in the body concentrate on one joint.
-This causes a severe reaction, leading to pain and swelling.
-Generally, the knee joint is swollen and red from inflammation.
+Acute inflammation occurs when high uric acid levels in the body accumulate in a single joint.
+This process triggers a severe reaction, resulting in pain and swelling.
+Typically, the knee joint is swollen and red due to inflammation.

 Gout is treated with medications such as ibuprofen or colchicine.
 In some cases, we suggest an ultrasound-guided cortisone injection.
-Diet and lifestyle factors, such as losing weight, drinking less alcohol, and avoiding foods such as sardines, anchovies, and mackerel, usually help reduce flare-ups.
+Diet and lifestyle factors, such as losing weight, reducing alcohol consumption, and avoiding foods like sardines, anchovies, and mackerel, typically help reduce flare-ups.

 Psoriatic arthritis

-Psoriatic arthritis is an immune condition that affects the skin and joints, especially the knee.
+Psoriatic arthritis is an immune condition that affects the skin and joints, especially the knees.
 This condition causes swelling, pain, and redness in the knee joint.
-The skin rash is typically silvery grey or red scaly spots that appear on the front of the knees or the tips of the elbows.
+The skin rash is typically characterised by silvery-grey or red, scaly spots that appear on the front of the knees or the tips of the elbows.

-We’re not sure what causes psoriatic arthritis, but genetic and environmental factors are important.
+We’re not sure what causes psoriatic arthritis, but both genetic and environmental factors play a role.
 Not all people with psoriasis will develop psoriatic arthritis.

-Treatment consists of anti-inflammatory medication such as ibuprofen, cortisone and immune drugs.
-A cortisone shot is sometimes needed to help with acute knee joint swelling.
+Treatment consists of anti-inflammatory medications, such as ibuprofen, corticosteroids, and immune-modulating drugs.
+A cortisone shot may be necessary to help alleviate acute knee joint swelling.

 Rheumatoid arthritis

 Rheumatoid arthritis is an autoimmune disease in which the immune system attacks the synovial lining of joints.
-Unlike other inflammatory arthritis, this condition usually affects joints on both sides of the body.
+Unlike other forms of inflammatory arthritis, this condition typically affects joints on both sides of the body.

 While most cases develop slowly, some can suddenly occur with acute swelling.